On the rigidity of special and exceptional geometries with torsion a closed $3$-form

 \subsection{Geometric structures and restrictions on torsion}

 Before we proceed further, let us summarise the outcome of the results we have obtained so far.
 It is clear that to construct compact strong CYT, HKT, $G_2$ and $\mathrm{Spin}(7)$ geometries with torsion, which that are not locally products $N\times G$ with $G$ a group, the restriction that we have imposed to $H$ to be $\h\nabla$-parallel must be either weaken or removed altogether from the assumptions.
+In fact, this point could have been made from the very beginning for general manifolds with torsion a $3$-form as a consequence of Theorem \ref{th:gdec}.

-There are two alternative strategies for this both related to the investigation of generalised steady Ricci solitons.
+There are two alternative strategies to weaken the assumptions that have been made so far to investigate the geometries with torsion a $3$-form.
+Both are related to the investigation of generalised steady Ricci solitons.
 These are geometries that arise in the investigation of the properties of generalised Ricci flow.
 Here, we shall comment on one of them.
+The other is used to show that generalised steady Ricci solitons admit certain symmetries that can be utilised to determine their structure -- see the method employed to determine the structure of $8$-dimensional HKT manifolds in the second part of the paper.
 To begin, let us recall the definition of generalised steady Ricci solitons, see \cite{GFS} for a review.

 \begin{definition} The manifold $(M, g, H)$ is a generalised steady Ricci soliton, iff it satisfies the equation \be \h \R=\h\nabla V^\flat~, \ee for some vector field $V$. \end{definition}

 \begin{remark}